mohammadaliawan/RB130/Assessment_Prep/study_guide/blocks/closures_binding_scope.md

 A Closure is an idea found in many programming languages that describes a "pieces of code" that can be passed around to method invocations just like any other arguments and executed later when required.

-A key feature of closures that makes them immensely useful is that they are able to keep track of and access variables names, method names and constant names that exist in the surrounding context where it is defined or created.
+A key feature of closures that makes them immensely useful is that they are able to keep track of and access variables names, method names and constant names that exist in the surrounding context where they are defined or created.
 These surrounding variables/methods/constants names form what is known as the binding of a closure.
 A closures binding is what allows it to be executed later in a completely different scope and still be able to access the data it needs from its surrounding environment where it was created.

 In Ruby, closures are created in three ways: using blocks, `Proc` objects or Lambda's.